blackrabbit17/xenolab/README.md

 ## Xenolab - Rasp Pi monitor for my pet carnivourus plants
-The Xenolab Rasp Pi Monitor is a cutting-edge, semi-autonomous biosurveillance and life-support module engineered for the precise care and observation of exotic carnivorous flora.
+The Xenolab Rasp Pi Monitor is a cutting-edge, semi-autonomous biosurveillance module engineered for the precise care and observation of exotic carnivorous flora.

-Originally conceptualized for off-world botanical research on xenobiotic ecosystems, the system integrates sensor arrays with realtime pattern analysis, ensuring optimal environmental conditions in both terrestrial and extraterrestrial habitats.

 > <br/>
 > ⚠️ WARNING: MONITORING TRIFFIDS<br/><br/>
 > The Xenolab Rasp Pi Monitor is not certified for use with Triffids or other semi-sentient, ambulatory flora.
 Historical data suggests a high incidence of operator attrition and catastrophic habitat compromise when engaging with such species.
-While the system may successfully log preliminary biometric data, prolonged monitoring is statistically correlated with acute reductions in observer longevity.
-Users are advised to consider the terminal nature of Triffid interactions before proceeding.<br/>— Xenolab Safety Directive 12.4B<br/><br/>
+While the system may successfully log preliminary biometric data, prolonged monitoring is statistically correlated with acute reductions in observer longevity.<br/>— Xenolab Safety Directive 12.4B<br/><br/>